top of page

 ABOUT

-Juliet has also written and contributed to publications in conference proceedings and books and has a solid publication record in internationally indexed academic journals and publications.
-Her passion for the promotion of the Design profession, particularly within a broader African context has led to various opportunities to share her expertise in Interior Architecture, including a lecture in 2013 on sustainable design and traditional African building practices at the World Policy Institute in New York, USA, a lecture on a Reimagined African Writing System at the 2022 DECOREX Summit, and call-up as Juror for the Caesarstone Student Design competition in 2019, 2021 & 2022.
-She went on to compose the Caesarstone Student Design competition brief for 2020/21, which was one of the most successful briefs dealing exclusively with Adaptive Re-Use of sites and buildings.
+Juliet has written and contributed to conference proceedings and book publications and has a solid publication record.
+Her passion for the promotion of the Design profession, particularly within a broader African context, has led to various opportunities to share her expertise in Interior Architecture, including a lecture on sustainable design and traditional African building practices at the World Policy Institute in New York, USA, a lecture on a Reimagined African Writing System at the 2022 DECOREX Summit, and call-up as Juror for the Caesarstone Student Design competition from 2019 to 2024.
+She went on to compose the Caesarstone Student Design competition brief for 2020/21, which was one of the most successful briefs dealing exclusively with Adaptive Re-Use of sites and buildings and has composed the 2024 competition brief calling upon South African Students to design a Museum of Languages at the Maropeng Precinct.

-Juliet’s upbringing in four countries (UK, Kenya, Namibia, and South Africa) on two continents and extensive travels have inspired her to create spaces influenced by her global citizenship, some of which can be seen in publications such as SA Décor and Design, SA Home Owner, Designing Ways, Africanism, and Archdaily.
+Juliet’s upbringing in four countries on two continents and extensive travels have inspired her to create spaces influenced by her global citizenship.
 Juliet’s personal Design Motto is that Architecture or Design is achieved once you consider the complexities and interrelationships of human beings and their surroundings.
-Design education, Curatorship, and Design Foresight are her current research and practice areas of interest.
+Her current research and practice areas of interest are design education, Curatorship, African Design and the Written language.

 • Pinterest - Black Circle